-Besides of having student take part in a peer review session or giving them instructor feedback, you can also choose to let students review their own work or skillset.
+Besides of having learner take part in a peer review session or giving them instructor feedback, you can also choose to let learners review their own work or skillset.
 Why would you do this? 🤔

 🧐 How it works